Holiday inspiration currently loading...

 This small group tour starts in Edinburgh, before travelling on to the whisky heartlands of Speyside, Oban and Islay.

-The cost of the week-long Whisky Explorer Journey is £1650 per person for May to September dates, based on two sharing a twin or double room.
-This includes six nights bed and breakfast in excellent and carefully- selected hotels, one group dinner at the Scotch Whisky Experience in Edinburgh and five dinners in Speyside, Oban and Islay.
-It also includes six distillery tours and a visit to the Speyside Cooperage, plus the services of a driver/ guide throughout, return ferry to Islay and travel from Edinburgh as described, returning to Edinburgh at the end.
+Based on a party of 10, this Whisky Explorer Escorted Journey is £2475 per person in March, April, October & November, £2675 per person for tours in May, June, July & September and £2775 in August.
+These sample prices are based on a party of 10 on the above itinerary, based on two adults sharing a twin or double room and includes six nights bed and breakfast in carefully-selected hotels, one group dinner at the Scotch Whisky Experience in Edinburgh.
+It also includes five distillery tours and a visit to the Speyside Cooperage, plus the services of a driver/guide throughout, return ferry to Islay and travel from Edinburgh as described, returning to Edinburgh at the end.

-Not included: lunches, drinks, tips and personal expenses.
+Not included: lunches, evening meals, drinks, gratuities and personal expenses.

 This tour is for adults over 18 only.